 If you want the battery on your Galaxy S10 to last longer, you can make some simple adjustments.
 You won’t need to charge your phone every few hours.
-Here, we are going to show you how to fix Samsung Galaxy S10 battery life issues.
+Here, we are going to show you how to fix the Samsung Galaxy S10 battery life issues.

 How To Fix Samsung Galaxy S10 Battery Life Issues